eccG2/BW13-P310/README.md

 ### Algorithms

-Based on the famous [RELIC cryptographic toolkit](https://github.com/relic-toolkit/relic) we implemented:
+Based on the famous [RELIC cryptographic toolkit](https://github.com/relic-toolkit/relic) we implemented all building blocks related to pairing-based protocols on BW13-P310, including

  hashing to $\mathbb{G}_2$ on the BW13-P310 curve with two methods.
 The first method (Method I) is seen as a generlized  Fuentes et al method.
  The second one (Method II) is a further optimiation based on the first one.